databendcloud/db-archiver/README.md

 | copyForce             | copy force               | false   | false                   | false      |
 | DisableVariantCheck   | disable variant check    | false   | false                   | false      |
 | userStage             | user external stage name | ~       | ~                       | false      |

+NOTE: To reduce the server load, we set the `sourceSplitKey` which is the primary key of the source table.
+The tool will split the data by the `sourceSplitKey` and sync the data to Databend in parallel.